FAIR-by-Design-Methodology/IDCC24workshop/resources/03 Put it into practice/3-assessment_content.md

     - FAIR-by-Design
     - FAIR Software Objects
     - FAIR assessment
+    - FAIR4RS
 ---

 # FAIR assessment

-FAIR software objects should be assessed for their level of FAIRness in order to ensure that all FAIR aspects have been successfully implemented by following the RSMD guidelines.
+FAIR software objects can be assessed for their level of "FAIRness" in order to ensure that all FAIR aspects have been successfully considered and implemented.
+Many of the [FAIR for Research Software Principles (FAIR4RS)](https://doi.org/10.15497/RDA00068)can be implemented by following the [Guidelines for recommended metadata standard for research software within EOSC](https://zenodo.org/doi/10.5281/zenodo.8097536), which provide a comprehensive set of Research Software MetaData (RSMD) Guidelines that offer flexible and adaptable recommendations for end-users.

 To perform FAIR assessment one can use a FAIR software checklist and manually go through it point by point.
-Another option, that FAIR-IMPACT is currently working on is to use an automated tool to help in this process.
+Another option, that FAIR-IMPACT and others are currently working on. is to use an automated tool to help in this process.

 ## Learning Objectives

+- understand the relationship between FAIR software metrics, research software metadata, and automated assessment
 - assess the FAIRness of software objects

 ## Target Audience

-- research software developers, librarians, curators
+- research software developers, research software engineers, librarians, curators

 ## Duration